TraversetheDOM/Huddle-Landing-Page-curved-section/README.md

 ### Continued development

-I would surely keep learning and improving on my use of flexbox to make layouts and even more complex one as well.
-I would also need to get more comfortable with makimg the layouts much better with the use of media queries.
+I will surely keep learning and improving on using Flexbox to make layouts and even more complex ones.
+I would also need to get more comfortable with making the layouts much better using media queries.

 ### Useful resources